suppress some specific warnings that are not important

 ivo://cds.vizier/vii/84a: The catalog contains statistically homogeneous groups of galaxies based on the Harvard-Smithsonian Center for Astrophysics (CfA) redshift survey.
 Groups in the catalog are all density enhancements in redshift space of a factor greater than 20.
 All groups contain at least three members.
 There are 176 groups in the catalog and 102 groups have been identified in one or more previous studies.
 The catalog includes group numbers, numbers of members, equatorial coordinates, mean flow-corrected galactocentric velocities, line-of-sight-velocity dispersion, integrated group magnitudes, crossing times for the groups, and mean harmonic radii of the groups.

-ivo://nasa.heasarc/cfa2s: The Center for Astrophysics (CfA) Redshift Survey South Galactic Cap (CFA2S) Catalog contains redshifts for a sample of about 4300 galaxies with blue (Zwicky B(0) type) magnitude &lt;= 15.5 covering the range from 20 h to 4h in right ascension and from -2.5 deg to 90 deg in declination.
+ivo://nasa.heasarc/cfa2s: The Center for Astrophysics (CfA) Redshift Survey South Galactic Cap (CFA2S) Catalog contains redshifts for a sample of about 4300 galaxies with blue (Zwicky B(0) type) magnitude <= 15.5 covering the range from 20 h to 4h in right ascension and from -2.5 deg to 90 deg in declination.
 This sample is complete for all galaxies in the merge of the Zwicky et al. and Nilson catalogs in the south Galactic cap.
 Redshifts for 2964 of these were measured as part of the second CfA Redshift Survey.
 The data reveal large voids in the foreground and background of the Perseus-Pisces Supercluster.
 The largest of these voids lies at a mean velocity ~ 8000km/s, has diameter of ~ 5000km/s, and is enclosed by a complex of dense structures.
 The large structure known as the Perseus-Pisces Supercluster forms the near side of this complex.
 On the far side of this large void, at a mean velocity of ~ 12000km/s, there is another coherent dense wall.
 The structures in this survey support the view that galaxies generally lie on surfaces surrounding or nearly surrounding low-density regions or voids.
+This table was created by the HEASARC in March 2005 based on CDS table J/ApJS/121/287/cfa2s.dat.gz This is a service provided by NASA HEASARC .

-ivo://nasa.heasarc/zcat: The ZCAT database contains the CfA Redshift Catalog, which incorporates much of the latest velocity data from the Whipple Observatory and other sources, as well as velocities from earlier compilations such as the &quot;Second Reference Catalog&quot; of de Vaucouleurs, de Vaucouleurs, and Corwin; the &quot;Index of Galaxy Spectra&quot; of Gisler and Friel; and the &quot;Catalog of Radial Velocities of Galaxies&quot; of Palumbo, Tanzella-Nitti, and Vettolani.
-It includes BT magnitudes, some UGC numbers, and increased &quot;accuracy&quot; in the velocity source information.
+ivo://nasa.heasarc/zcat: The ZCAT database contains the CfA Redshift Catalog, which incorporates much of the latest velocity data from the Whipple Observatory and other sources, as well as velocities from earlier compilations such as the "Second Reference Catalog" of de Vaucouleurs, de Vaucouleurs, and Corwin; the "Index of Galaxy Spectra" of Gisler and Friel; and the "Catalog of Radial Velocities of Galaxies" of Palumbo, Tanzella-Nitti, and Vettolani.
+It includes BT magnitudes, some UGC numbers, and increased "accuracy" in the velocity source information.
 The data presented here have primarily been assembled for the purpose of studying the large scale structure of the universe, and, as such, are nearly complete in redshift information, but are not necessarily complete in such categories as diameter, magnitude, and cross-references to other catalogues.
+The original HEASARC version was constructed based on an earlier version of the catalog and was released on November 15, 1996.
+The HEASARC created the current version of ZCAT in February 2001 based on CDS/ADC Catalog VII/193, "The CfA Redshift Catalogue", Version June 1995, tables <a href="https://cdsarc.cds.unistra.fr/ftp/cats/VII/193/zcat.dat">https://cdsarc.cds.unistra.fr/ftp/cats/VII/193/zcat.dat</a> and zbig.dat.
+The former table contains the main body of the CFA Redshift Catalog (57536 objects) and entries from it are distinguishable in the current database by having either listed radial velocity values but not redshifts or neither, while the latter table contains 1202 high-redshift galaxies (distinguishable in the current database by their having listed redshift values but not radial velocities).
+This is a service provided by NASA HEASARC .

 From the above information, you can choose the table you want and then use the specified TAP service to query it as described below.